 Vietnam.vn - Nền tảng quảng bá Việt Nam

-iPhone app found collecting data when sending notifications
+iPhone app found to be collecting data when sending notifications.

 Báo Thanh niênBáo Thanh niên27/01/2024

-According to Gizmodo , security researchers have just discovered a vulnerability that allows iPhone applications to collect user data through notifications, regardless of whether the privacy settings have been enabled.
-This raises concerns about privacy on the iOS operating system and questions Apple's "data on iPhone, stays on iPhone" commitment.
+According to Gizmodo , security researchers have just discovered a vulnerability that allows iPhone apps to collect user data through notifications, even when privacy settings are enabled.
+This raises concerns about privacy on the iOS operating system and questions Apple's commitment to "data on iPhone, stored on iPhone."

 Phát hiện ứng dụng iPhone thu thập dữ liệu khi gửi thông báo- Ảnh 1.